keonsunkim/BlogWorld/README.md

 ## Before Getting Started

-My course is mainly based for programmers with entry level, and intermediate level understanding of Django.
-The course was mainly offered to students in CEOS, a startup network for university students in Seoul.
+My course is mainly based for programmers with entry level, and intermediate level understanding of Python.
+The course was mainly offered to students in CEOS and Sogang University.
 This course was offered with the purpose of donating talent, and this is my first attempt at teaching Django 1.11.
 Be merciful!

 The link to the course plan can be found below:
 <br>